gitdatcode/do.bot/README.md

 do.bot allows you to define simple one-off commands like above, but it also allows you to define commands within commands.

 do.bot offers two classes to handle complex commands `StringArgumentParser` and `NumberArgumentParser`. `NumberArgumentParser` will allow you to define subcommands based on the number of comma-separated values that are passed with the command call.
-While `NumberArgumentParser` `StringArgumentParser` will match the beginning of the value passed to the command and match accordingly. `StringArgumentParser` includes an instance of `NumberArgumentParser` by default allowing both to be defined at once.
+While `StringArgumentParser` will match the beginning of the value passed to the command from slack and execute the corresponding sub-command accordingly. `StringArgumentParser` includes an instance of `NumberArgumentParser` by default allowing both to be defined at once.

 ```javascript
 const command = require('./controllers/command');